Skip to main content

 Forcing fixed order of collection items

-Since v3 many to many collections does not require having auto increment primary key, that was used to ensure fixed order of collection items.
+Many to many collections do not require having auto increment primary key.

-To preserve fixed order of collections, we can use fixedOrder: true attribute, which will start ordering by id column.
+To preserve fixed order of collections, you can use fixedOrder: true attribute, which will start ordering by id column.
 Schema generator will convert the pivot table to have auto increment primary key id.
-We can also change the order column name via fixedOrderColumn: 'order'.
+You can also change the order column name via fixedOrderColumn: 'order'.

-We can also specify default ordering via orderBy: { ... } attribute.
-This will be used when we fully populate the collection including its items, as it orders by the referenced entity properties instead of pivot table columns (which fixedOrderColumn is).
+You can also specify default ordering via orderBy: { ... } attribute.
+This will be used when you fully populate the collection including its items, as it orders by the referenced entity properties instead of pivot table columns (which fixedOrderColumn is).
 On the other hand, fixedOrder is used to maintain the insert order of items instead of ordering by some property.

 Populating references

-Sometimes we might want to know only what items are part of a collection, and we don't care about the values of those items.
-For this, we can populate the collection only with references:
+Sometimes you might want to know only what items are part of a collection, and you don't care about the values of those items.
+For this, you can populate the collection only with references:

 const book1 = await em.findOne(Book, 1, { populate: ['tags:ref'] });